The W a Handley Charity Trust

 Given the trust's broad charitable objects and trustee-discretion approach:

-• Ensure your organization operates within the specified geographic areas in North East England
+• Ensure your organisation operates within the specified geographic areas in North East England

 • Clearly demonstrate how your project aligns with one or more of their stated priority areas